VirtusLab/git-machete-intellij-plugin/README.md

 🎯 With this plugin, you can maintain **small, focused, easy-to-review pull requests** with little effort.

-⚙ It is compatible with all JetBrains products except Android Studio.
+⚙ It is compatible with all JetBrains products (including Android Studio since plugin version 0.9.0).
 The minimum required version is 2020.1.

 🖥 For the console version, check [git-machete](https://github.com/VirtusLab/git-machete#git-machete).